mpc-sdk/framework/README.md

 ## License

-The driver crate is GPLv3 all other code is either MIT or Apache-2.0.
+The bindings and driver crates are released under the GPLv3 license and all other code is either MIT or Apache-2.0.

 [noise protocol]: https://noiseprotocol.org/
 [rust]: https://www.rust-lang.org/